Ringed by towering peaks, Jumbo Valley is located deep in the British Columbia’s Purcell Mountains.

 As a result, the province’s environment minister ruled that the company had failed to meet the deadline, leading to the certificate’s expiration.

 Glacier Resorts challenged this decision by taking the B.C. government to court.
 On behalf of our clients, Ecojustice intervened to keep Jumbo wild.

 After a disappointing decision in August 2018, Ecojustice intervened a second time in an appeal of that ruling.
 Then, in August 2019, the B.C.
 Court of Appeal issued a decision that, for the time being, prevents Glacier Resorts Ltd. from proceeding with the proposed resort.

 In January 2020, the Ktunaxa, federal government, and provincial government agreed to turn Jumbo Valley and the surrounding mountains into the Qat’muk Indigenous Protected and Conserved Area (IPCA).
-The agreement closes the door on the controversial ski resort and officially puts the Ktunaxa in charge of stewarding and managing the vast conservation area – for good.
+The agreement closes the door on the controversial ski resort for good.